 vi) Facility for On-Wheel drawl of samples was created for DPD containers in the terminals leading to evacuation directly from terminals even for cargo requiring PGA NOC from June 2018.

-The facility of DPD is well received by trade and the percentage of containers cleared under DPD have grown from mere 3% earlier to around 57% now (Apr to Jan.).
+The facility of DPD is well received by trade and the percentage of containers cleared under DPD have grown from mere 3% earlier to 58.35% in July-2020.

 The Direct Port Entry (DPE) is the facility created for exporters to bring in the export containers directly to port instead of routing it through CFS.
 Every factory stuff container was earlier required to proceed to CFS to get customs approval and then proceed to terminal gates.
 Conversion of Parking Yards as Customs Processing Area and facilitation of Customs operation led to higher percentage of DPE.
 The exporters are currently benefitted by savings in cost of Rs.2,000/- and in time of 1 day while resorting to DPE.